HumanCellAtlas/data-store/README.md

 outside of AWS.
 Run `scripts/create_config_aws_event_relay_user.py` to create an AWS IAM user with the appropriate restricted access policy.
 This script also creates the user access key and stores it in an AWS Secrets Manager store.

+Note when executing the script above, ensure that the role/user used within AWS has IAM permissions to CreateUser

 ## Using the HCA Data Store CLI Client